nielsberglund/nielsblogsource/_drafts/how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 So, we get to the *Deploy* command either through the command palette or the *CONNECTIONS* panel.

-To start the deployment process, we click on the *Deploy* command as we see in *Figure 1*/*Figure 2*:
+To start the deployment wizard, we click on the *Deploy* command as we see in *Figure 1*/*Figure 2*:

 ![](/images/posts/ads-install-bdc-install4.png)

 **Figure 3:** *Deployment Options*

-We see in *Figure 3* how there are different SQL Server deployment options:
+We see in *Figure 3* how the deployment wizard supports different SQL Server deployment options:

 * SQL on Windows.
 * SQL Container.